 - Black fine point marker

-- Sizes 3 and 4 hand embroidery needles
+- Sizes 3 or 4 hand embroidery needles

 Download and print out the Pattern PDF.
 Trace the brush pattern onto tracing paper using a black marker.